How To Check Word Count on Google Slides in 3 Simple Steps

 If copying and pasting into Google Docs seems a bit tedious, you can use a free online word counter instead.

-You can either copy your slides one at a time or export your presentation as a text file, as in step 1.
+You can either copy your slides one at a time or export your presentation as a text file (as in step 1).

 Next, head over to a trustworthy online word counter.

-Just paste your text into their box, and they will provide an accurate word count in seconds.
+Just paste your text into the box, and you will receive an accurate word count in seconds.
+No sign-up is required, and the interface is clean and easy to use.

 Tips for Improving Your Google Slides Presentation

-There are a few tips and tricks you can use to not only keep your audience tuned in but make the slides work for you.
+Here are a few tips and tricks you can use to not only keep your audience tuned in but make the slides work for you.

 1. Pick Fonts That Actually Work